microbus-io/fabric/README.md

 Go into the details with these technical deep dives:

-* [Messaging](docs/tech/messaging.md) - How HTTP-like request/response pattern is achieved over the messaging bus
+* [Messaging](docs/tech/messaging.md) - How HTTP-like request/response pattern is achieved over the NATS messaging bus
 * [HTTP ingress](docs/tech/httpingress.md) - The reason for and role of the HTTP ingress proxy service
 * [Encapsulation pattern](docs/tech/encapsulation.md) - The reasons for encapsulating third-party technologies
 * [Error capture](docs/tech/errorcapture.md) <sup style="color:orange">new</sup> - How and why errors are captured and propagated across microservices boundaries